 - Ask for a raise if your performance merits it

 - Put your creative talents to work by freelancing

-- Get a side hustle or complete odd jobs
+- Start a side hustle or complete odd jobs

 - Use financial windfalls wisely

 Remember, short-term pain for long-term gain.
 Even if you only commit to supplementing your income for a brief period early on, you’ll allow compounding interest to work in your favor.